-The Carmody School Curriculum
+Carmody School Curriculum

-curriculum is designed for students, Grade 2 - Grade 8.
-Teachers in the program have experience using and teaching many different supplemental reading and writing programs, but we have found the following researched-based teaching methods to be effective for our students:
+The Carmody School Curriculum is designed for students in 2nd-8th Grade.
+Teachers in the program have experience using and teaching many different supplemental reading and writing programs, but we have found the following researched-based teaching methods to be effective for our students.

-JSCS Lower School
+Lower School Carmody Curriculum Overview

-All JSCS Lower School students have a daily reading class, Wilson Reading classes 5x/cycle, and regular written expression classes.
+All JSCS Lower School students have a daily reading class, math, Wilson Reading classes 5x/cycle, and regular written expression classes.
 In addition to the content built into these courses, they are designed to teach and practice reading, writing, and study skills.
 Students have an opportunity to apply what they are learning in each of these classes to their science and social studies classes in a general education setting.

-JSCS Upper School
+Upper School Carmody Curriculum Overview

 In Upper School students are faced with an increased amount of work to accomplish and, thus must learn to work more efficiently to be successful.
 Students in JSCS are explicitly taught executive functioning skills in addition to their academic subjects.

 All Upper School JSCS students have one JSCS teacher who is their language arts, literature and study skills teacher and one math teacher.
 In this way, teachers are able to develop close relationships with students and guide them as needed.